The Comfy (Half-) Dozen Work Boots

 THE BAD: Unfortunately, also like the Moc-Toe, the Boondock can be difficult to size.
 The model tends to run wide, so be prepared to layer your socks and tighten your laces, particularly if you have narrow feet.
 Even if the width proves adequate, you may be bothered by the boot’s bulk.
 Depending on your size, the Boondock can weigh in at over 2.5 pounds per foot — and that’s without a steel toe.

 THE VERDICT: All things considered, the Timberland PRO Men’s Boondock 6″ Comp Toe is a fantastic work boot that’s designed to offer industry standard safety and element-proofing features — including waterproofing that means business — without skimping on comfort…as long as you don’t have especially narrow feet.
+A very comfortable work boot and affordable to all.

-Read more on Timberland with our handy run down of the best Timberland work boots.
+Read more on Timberland with our handy run down of the Best Timberland work boots.

 THE GOOD: The second offering from Wolverine on this list, the Men’s Raider 6″ Work Boot corrects some of the Moc-Toe’s biggest shortcomings while retaining —